 - IC.
 Global Studies

 - IIA.
-Literature, Letters and Language
+Language and Literature

 - IIC.
-Practice and Perspective in the Visual and Performing Arts
+Visual and Performing Arts

 - IIIA.
-Life and Physical Laboratory Sciences
+Natural Sciences

 - IIIB.
-Formal Systems of Thought
+Mathematics and Formal Logic

 - IIIC.
 Science, Technology, and Society

 Note: 1) No more than 2 courses from a single discipline may be applied to meet the requirements of the general education program.
 2) In selecting courses to meet GE requirements, try to choose from the Biology, Literature, Mathematics and Philosophy offerings.